 You won’t notice any changes to the management of your roaming profile data if you use our new database implementation in conjunction with the roaming user profile guidelines.
 This means that IE data that’s stored in the

 AppData\Roaming user profile folder is still be uploaded to your normal profile storage location after a user successfully logs off.

 Cookies in a roaming profile can only be set by Internet Explorer for the desktop, with Enhanced Protected Mode turned off.
-Cookies set by the immersive version of IE or by Windows Store apps, can’t be part of a roaming profile.
+Cookies set by the immersive version of IE or by Microsoft Store apps, can’t be part of a roaming profile.
 For more information about persistent cookies and roaming, see Persistent cookies are not roamed in Internet Explorer.

 To get the best results while using roaming profiles, we strongly recommend the following:

 Create a separate roaming repository for each domain account that uses roaming.